We work to our quality commitment using the following:

 Rather than merely following established policies and practices, we aim to influence their development across the care sector.
 We champion a new kind of care, making home the contented centre of people’s lives for longer.

 We’re committed to improving lives, ensuring people continue to enjoy the best life they can.
 It’s an important job and we know what’s at stake.
-To lay the foundation for exceptional care, we go above and beyond what’s officially required of us.Back to top
+We go above and beyond what’s officially required of us to lay the foundation for exceptional care.Back to top

 Our service is regularly appraised by the sector regulatory bodies.
 We constantly review our control procedures to make sure that every element of our service and every Allied Healthcare worker is fully compliant.

 As part of our recruitment process, every applicant undergoes a face-to-face interview.
 There is a thorough vetting procedure that includes the following:

 – A Barring and Disclosure Service (formerly CRB) check, Enhanced Disclosure in Scotland

 – Written references from a candidate’s previous two employers